CaptainQWasTaken/solaredge-multiapp/README.md

 ## Now what is SolarEdge Multiapp?

-SolarEdge has multiple app, we know that but i am making a App with all those seperate apps + some extra stuff in there such as:
+SolarEdge has multiple apps, we know that but i am making a App with all those seperate apps + some extra stuff in there such as:

 - mySolarEdge (A app to maintain your own SolarEdge panels)
 - SolarEdge Monitoring (It says it all, monitor your SolarEdge Panels)